-Zhendi Su joined Cubist as a portfolio manager in the San Francisco area two years ago to launch the Firm’s first systematic credit strategy.
+Zhendi Su joined Cubist as a portfolio manager in the San Francisco area in 2019 to launch the Firm's first systematic credit strategy.
 She took the time to tell us about her career and the opportunity for systematic credit.

 How did you get interested in investing?

 I studied STEM at school: first chemical engineering and then computer science.
 In those early years, I was having trouble finding something that excited me.
 I was missing that spark.
 Some friends who also studied STEM and then went on to work on Wall Street suggested I try finance.

 I got a job in San Francisco in fixed income passive investing, doing analytics, programming, and math.
 It was fine, but a little boring, until one day the new head of the credit group on the hedge fund side of the business was looking for somebody with spare bandwidth to help him.

 He gave me a project trading CDX, a technical quant strategy he wanted me to help him implement.
 It was using a programming language called R. I didn’t know R at the time.
 I studied computer science, but the programming languages I was most familiar with were C++ and Java.
 But the project sounded interesting.
 Why not give it a shot?

 It became so interesting.
 It really felt like a light bulb went off.
 It was like, this is what I want to spend all my time on.